tomzox/nxtvepg/README.md

 Nextview is an ETSI standard for transmission of Electronic TV Program Guides within (analog) TV broadcasts.
 However, as the world has switched to digital TV broadcast since, it is no longer in use today.
-Since version 3.0.0, nxtvepg no longer support the format, despite keeping the name of the SW package.
+Since version 3.0.0, nxtvepg no longer supports the standard, despite keeping the name of the SW package.

 For a comprehensive description of features of this software, please refer to the manual page: In the source package, see [nxtvepg.pod](./nxtvepg.pod);